English for Speakers of other Languages (ESOL)

 This series of free online courses are a perfect progression opportunity for ESOL learners to gain knowledge about life in the UK.
 These short courses will cover the main topics in the ‘Life in the UK’ Citizenship Test and will include UK History & the Monarchy, British Values, Principles & Citizenship, British Customs & Traditions and UK Government, Democracy & Laws.

 This online accredited ESOL course is learners who would like to achieve a nationally recognised qualification in English.
 This qualification gives learners the competence and confidence to use their English skills in their studies and employment and other areas of their life.
-It will give the learner the knowledge and skills to be able to:
+It will support career development, opportunities for those already in work by providing skills such as reading, writing, speaking and listening.
+The qualification will give the learner the knowledge and skills to be able to:

-- read, understand and obtain information from short, straightforward chronological, continuous descriptive, explanatory texts from everyday sources
+- read, understand and obtain information from short, descriptive and explanatory texts from everyday sources

 Attendance